marsion0245/PythonTest/README.md

 # pythonTest
-project to play with Python
+Project to play with Python.
+Testing Codenvy IDE.